 - If you use a CPAP machine, bring it with you to the hospital

 - Scrub the hip and entire leg with the brush given to you at your preoperative appointment

 Day of Surgery

 - Upon arrival to the hospital or surgery center, you will have labs drawn and an IV placed

-- IV antibiotics will be given 30 minutes prior to surgery and for 23 hours after surgery to prevent infection
+- IV antibiotics will be given 30 minutes prior to surgery to decrease the risk of infection

 - You will be given spinal anesthesia (we work to perfect the optimal anesthesia and pain control as well as decrease nausea)

 - You will be given minimal sedation to relax and sleep through the surgery but no tube will be placed down your throat, you will breathe on your own during surgery